Fender Custom Shop 57' Lower Power Twin Mods

 For many players adding a Master volume can be very useful.
 In these I can install one that is bypassed when turned all the way up.
 The master is pretty effective in these amps and good overdrive can be had from it.
 I usually install then where the Standby switch is and replace the power switch with an combined On/Standby/Off switch.

-The mods begin at $245 plus return shipping.
+The mods begin at $275 plus return shipping.
 All you need to do is send in you amp's chassis and tubes.
 No need to send in the speaker cab.
 We will test all the tubes and recommend replacing any bad or weak ones.
-If you want Fender Red Caps and Mojotone Vitamin Ts instead of Malory caps added to an older models with polyprop caps it will be a $75 extra.
+I

 Use the contact form and we'll get the mod process started!